 - Develops the tools to re-imagine power relations, build up collective power and grow leadership for transformation

+This visual is an example of a ‘best in class’ approach for large organisations.
 This programme can easily be scaled up or down to suit the needs of your organisation.

 Dominator culture has tried to keep us all afraid, to make us choose safety instead of risk, sameness instead of diversity.
 Moving through that fear, finding out what connects us, revelling in our differences; this is the process that brings us closer, that gives us a world of shared values, of meaningful community.